 Don’t Overly Sweat the Competition — in the Short Term — in SaaS If You Are Growing at Least 50-60% YoY.
-And certainly — don’t let it take the wind out of your sails.
-Or act as an excuse.
+And certainly — don’t let it take all the wind out of your sails.
+Or most especially, don’t let it act as an excuse.

 But a few things to think about vis-a-vis competition in SaaS, once you are post-Initial Traction (say $1m-$2m in ARR or so):